mathbio/malariaCCM/data/README.md

 * DataMalariaTartagalCCM.csv: monthly data
 * DatosSemanalesVivaxClimaCompletissima.csv: (epidemiological) weekly data

 Only the first lines are provided, to make the headers and data format clear.
-The full data can be obtained from the Argentinian Ministry of Health.
+The full data can be obtained from the Argentina Ministry of Health.